-7. [LO 1] Graber Corporation runs a long-haul trucking business.
+[LO 1] Graber Corporation runs a long-haul trucking business.
 Graber incurs the following expenses: replacement tires, oil changes, and a transmission overhaul.
 Which of these expenditures may be deducted currently and which must be capitalized?
 Explain.

-An expense that extends the useful life of an asset will be capitalized as a new asset-depreciated over the same MACRS recovery period of the original asset rather than the remaining life of the existing asset.
-Alternatively, expenses that constitute routine maintenance should be expensed immediately.
-An engine overhaul is likely to be a capitalized expense.
+An expense that results in a betterment, restoration, or adaptation for a new or different use for the property will be capitalized as a new asset-depreciated over the same MACRS recovery period of the original asset rather than the remaining life of the existing asset.
+Alternatively, expenses that constitute routine maintenance or meet the other safe harbor rules should be expensed immediately.
+An engine overhaul is likely to be a capitalized expense as a restoration.
 Tires and oil changes are likely to be expensed currently.
 However, all expenses are subject to a facts and circumstances test.

 8. [LO 2] MACRS depreciation requires the use of a recovery period, method, and convention to depreciate tangible personal property assets.
 Briefly explain why each is important to the calculation.

 MACRS depreciation calculations are straightforward once you know the recovery period (life), method, and convention for the asset.
 Recovery period is the statutory life or the period over which a taxpayer will allocate the depreciation expense.
 Profitable taxpayers prefer the recovery period to be as short as possible so that they may recoup the basis as quickly as possible.
 The method is generally the double-declining (200% DB) method.
 However, taxpayers may elect to use either the 150% DB method (useful if they are subject to AMT, to avoid calculating both regular and AMT depreciation) or straight-line method (to lengthen depreciation expense for taxpayers in an expiring NOL situation).
 The convention determines how much depreciation is taken in both the year of acquisition and the year of disposition.
-The half-year convention is used to simplify calculating depreciation based on the number of days an asset was owned during the year, but the mid-quarter convention is required if more than 40% of the tangible personal property placed in service during the year was placed in service during the fourth quarter.
+The half-year convention is used to simplify calculating depreciation based on the number of days an asset was owned during the year, but the midquarter convention is required if more than 40% of the tangible personal property placed in service during the year was placed in service during the fourth quarter.